Chart Color Schemes

 Watsonia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of Watsonia is around 5,597.
-This figure reflects a growth of 245 people since the 2021 Census, which reported a population of 5,352.
-AreaSearch validated this estimate using the latest ERP data release by the ABS (June 2024) and an additional 52 new addresses since the Census date.
-This results in a population density ratio of 2,433 persons per square kilometer for Watsonia, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 4.6% since the census is within 0.5 percentage points of the SA3 area's growth rate of 5.1%.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods in Watsonia.
+As of November 2025, the estimated population for the Watsonia statistical area (Lv2) is around 5,593 people.
+This figure reflects an increase of 241 individuals since the 2021 Census, which reported a population of 5,352 people.
+The change is inferred from AreaSearch's estimation of the resident population at 5,566 following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,431 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for the area's population growth was overseas migration, contributing approximately 51.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-By 2041, Watsonia is forecasted to grow by 1,678 persons, reflecting a total gain of 28.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking ahead with demographic trends, the Watsonia (SA2) is forecasted to experience significant population increase in the top quartile of statistical areas across the nation.
+By 2041, the area is expected to grow by 1,678 persons based on aggregated SA2-level projections, reflecting a gain of 28.7% in total over the 17 years.

 Frequently Asked Questions - Population